DallanQ/lotr_duel_for_middle_earth/Manual.md

 benefit from its effect (in this case, take 1 Coin from the reserve).
 ```
-When you advance on the Quest of the Ring track, slide your character ( _Frodo and Sam_ for the Fellowship
-or _the Nazgûl_ for Sauron) from space to space.

-When you **reach or pass** a Bonus space, you may immediately benefit from its effect ( _see the Player Aid_ ).

-_Note: The piece that represents the Nazgûl is placed on top of the piece that represents Frodo and Sam.
-Therefore, when Frodo
-and Sam move, the Nazgûl automatically moves as well.
-In other words, the distance between the characters will
-only decrease, never increase._

 During the game, you may form alliances with the Races of Middle-earth.
 To do this, in your play area,
 play **Green cards** with matching or different Race symbols, according to the following conditions: